 Stroud 4 miles

 Choose from a vast range of great walking and picnicking locations from the Tidal Monument, Wotton under Edge, to the Stroudwater Canal and the Cotswold Way.
-A full range of walking maps are available from reception.
+A full range of walking maps is available from reception.

 Additionally, guests are free to explore the local area on the extensive network of cycle paths.
 Please ask for further information at reception.